 The Monthly Transmission Imbalance Fees for the considered Month m consist of the settlement of the Transmission Imbalance for the following Services:

-Services submitted to an Operational Capacity Usage Commitment;

-Wheeling Services;

 Direct Line Services;

 Zee Platform Services.

 These Services are normally balanced on an hourly basis, but there can be small differences, for example but not excluded to the matching process.